-\section{Value function regression test}
+\section{Value Function Regression Test}

-\subsection{1-dimensional example}
+\subsection{1-Dimensional Example}

 A feed-forward NN is the most widely used function approximator for the value function or Q-function approximation.
 The agent uses the output value or the gradient of the NN to update the optimal policy.
 Therefore, accuracy of the approximation is important for a fast and stable agent training.
-We tested the regression accuracy with a uniform penalty and a linear penalty, which are the popular choices for the penalty function against the proposed dynamically varied penalty function.
-The arbitrary value function $V(x)$ is defined as follows:
+We tested the regression accuracy with a priori fixed uniform penalty and linear penalty, which are the popular choices for the penalty function against the proposed dynamically varied penalty function.
+The test value function $V(x)$ is chosen as follows:

-We assumed that this problem has inequality constraints in state boundary as $-5 \leq x \leq 5$ and the penalty functions are assigned as in table \ref{tb:1dpenalty} where the $\mu_{min}=0.1$, $\mu_{max}=50$ and $c=2$.
-This arbitrary value function is not exactly same form as the value function in the optimal control problem where the value should be calculated with the cumulative rewards, but this analysis might be useful to understand the tendency of the NN approximation during the agent training with the different penalty terms.
+We assumed that this problem has inequality constraints as $-5 \leq x \leq 5$ and the penalty functions are assigned as in table \ref{tb:1dpenalty} where the $\mu_{min}=0.1$, $\mu_{max}=50$ and $c=2$.
+This artificially chosen value function is not exactly in the same form as in the optimal control problem where the value should be calculated with respect to the cumulative rewards.
+Nevertheless, this analysis should be useful to understand the tendencies of the NN approximation during the agent training with the different penalty terms.

 To examine the NN training performance within an RL environment, the training environment is set similarly as in RL.
 In every episode, 20 $x$ points are randomly sampled from -10 to 10 and the environment calculates the $R(x)$ value ($R(x)=l(x)+p(x)$) with the assigned objective function \eqref{eqn:1dobjective} and the penalty function (table \ref{tb:1dpenalty}).
-Then, 20 samples are stored in a replay buffer and the NN was trained with a batch of 64 data randomly sampled from the replay buffer up to 500 episodes.
+Then, 20 samples are stored in a replay buffer and the NN is trained with a batch of 64 data randomly sampled from the replay buffer up to 500 episodes.